oar-team/batsim/doc/proto_description.md

 Execute a job on a given set of resources.
-An optional mapping can be added to tell Batsim how to map executors to resources: where the executors will be placed inside my allocation (resource numbers are shifted to 0).
+An optional mapping can be added to tell Batsim how to map executors to resources: where the executors will be placed inside the allocation (resource numbers are shifted to 0).
 It only works for SMPI for now.

-The following example overrides the default round robin mapping to put the first two rank (0,1) on the first allocated machine (0 which stands for resource id 2), and the two last rank (2,3) on the second machine (1 which stands for resource id 3).
+The following example overrides the default round robin mapping to put the first two ranks (0 and 1) on the first allocated machine (0, which stands for resource id 2), and the last two ranks (2 and 3) on the second machine (1, which stands for resource id 3).

 - **data**: A job id, an allocation and a mapping (optional)